The Beatles in Bangor: Aftermath and cultural influence

-The Beatles made plans to spend time at the Maharishi's training centre in India in late October.
-However, at McCartney's urging, they postponed the trip until the new year to work on their Magical Mystery Tour film project, since he was concerned that they should first focus on their career, with the loss of Epstein.
-Harrison and Lennon appeared on David Frost's television programme in autumn 1967 espousing the benefits of Transcendental Meditation, at which point, according to his wife, Lennon was "evangelical in his enthusiasm for Maharishi".
-Due to the interest generated by their first appearance on the show, on 29 September, Frost invited the pair back a week later, when they discussed TM with a studio audience comprising clergymen, academics and journalists.
+The Beatles made plans to spend time at the Maharishi's training centre in Rishikesh, India, in late October.
+However, at McCartney's urging, they postponed the trip until the new year to work on their Magical Mystery Tour film project, as McCartney felt that they should first focus on their career after the loss of Epstein.
+Harrison and Lennon appeared on David Frost's television programme in September 1967 espousing the benefits of Transcendental Meditation, at which point, according to Cynthia, Lennon was "evangelical in his enthusiasm for Maharishi".
+Due to the interest generated by their first appearance on the show, Frost invited the pair back a week later, where they discussed TM with a studio audience of clergymen, academics and journalists.

 The Beatles' allegiance to the Maharishi and his teachings marked the first time that the band had committed to employing their influence to popularising a cause.
 Their attendance at the Bangor seminar, together with Harrison and Lennon's promotional activities, resulted in Transcendental Meditation becoming a worldwide phenomenon.
-In his book American Veda, author Philip Goldberg likens the Maharishi's Hilton lecture to Swami Vivekananda's visit to the West in 1893, in terms of its importance for Indian religion.
-As a result of the coverage given to the Beatles' interest, words such as "mantra" and "guru" became commonly used in the West for the first time.
-While the band's new, anti-LSD message was met with approval, their championing of the Maharishi and his TM technique was often the subject of confusion and ridicule in the mainstream press, particularly in Britain.
+In his book American Veda, author Philip Goldberg likens the Maharishi's Hilton lecture to Swami Vivekananda's visit to the West in 1893 in terms of its importance for Indian religion.
+As a result of the coverage given to the Beatles' interest in TM, words such as "mantra" and "guru" became commonly used in the West for the first time.
+While the band's new anti-LSD message was met with public approval, their championing of the Maharishi and TM was often the subject of confusion and ridicule in the mainstream press, particularly in Britain.
 At a court event in October, Queen Elizabeth II remarked to Sir Joseph Lockwood, the chairman of EMI: "The Beatles are turning awfully funny, aren't they?"
-Now publicised as "The Beatles' Guru", the Maharishi went on his eighth world tour, giving lectures in Britain, Scandinavia, West Germany, Italy, Canada and California.
+Now publicised as "The Beatles' Guru", the Maharishi went on his eighth world tour, giving lectures in Britain, Scandinavia, West Germany, Italy, Canada and the United States.